perwin/pyimfit/docs/psf_convolution.rst

 intrinsic resolution (i.e., with pixels that have the same intrinsic size as the data and model images) to convolve the entire image.

-However, it is also possible to convolve one or subsections of the image with higher-resolution (oversampled) PSF images.
-In this case, the specifced subsections are first computed as higher-resolution model images, convolved with the higher-resolution PSF image, and then downsampled to the data image resolution and copied into the final model image.
+However, it is also possible to convolve one or more subsections of the image with higher-resolution (oversampled) PSF images.
+In this case, the specified subsections are first computed as higher-resolution model images, convolved with the higher-resolution PSF image, and then downsampled to the data image resolution and copied into the appropriate location in the final model image.

 Requirements for PSF images
 ---------------------------

-PSF images should be square, 2D Numpy floating-point arrays, ideally with the center of the PSF kernel in the center of the image -- so square images with an odd number of pixels are the best approach.
-They can come from any source: FITS images of stars, FITS images from telescope modeling software, numpy arrays generated in Python, etc.
+PSF images should be square, 2D NumPy floating-point arrays, ideally with the center of the PSF kernel in the center of the image -- so square images with an odd number of pixels are the best approach.
+They can come from any source: FITS images of stars, FITS images from telescope modeling software, NumPy arrays generated in Python, etc.

 Basic PSF Convolution
 ---------------------